dnnsharp/mailchimp-guide/en/README.md

 =======

-This extension provides the ability to subscribe to a MailChimp list.
-Typically, this is a **Subscribe to Newsletter** form (provided as a template in Action Form) but you have the ability to use this integration as part of any form - for example as part of registration.
-Additionally, you can also use it with Action Grid, DNN API Endpoint, Sharp Scheduler and InfoBox.
+This extension provides the ability to subscribe to a **MailChimp** list.
+Typically, this is a **Subscribe to Newsletter** form (already provided as a template in Action Form).
+But you have the ability to use this integration as part of any form or module: you can use it with Action Form, Action Grid, DNN API Endpoint, Sharp Scheduler and InfoBox.

-The minimum requirements for these modules to work together are as follows:
+Integration requirements:

 * [Action Form 03.08.16](http://www.dnnsharp.com/products/download?p=AFORM&v=03.08.16)
 * [Action Grid 03.00.05](http://www.dnnsharp.com/products/download?p=AGRID&v=03.00.05)